jdsanabr/INF133-Assignment1/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+- Included at least 1 image with descriptive alt attribute(s)
+- Used appropriate heading and paragraph text
+-

 (b) CSS features
+- Modifying padding and margins to indent content and enhance readability
+- Adding custom font(s) from Google fonts to add more personality
+  * used 'Roboto', 'Zilla Slab Highlight'

 (c) Advanced features